 How to Generate Test Cases with Automation Tools

-In this article, we will delve into the realm of automating test cases, delving into the core principles and methods for automating test cases proficiently.
-From the careful selection of suitable automation tools to the creation of enduring test cases, we will acquire the insights and expertise required to adeptly address the difficulties and potential issues associated with test automation.
+In this article, we will delve into the realm of automating test cases, and the core principles & methods for automating test cases proficiently.
+So, let’s dive in!

 Test cases serve as meticulous directives outlining the steps, data inputs, and expected outcomes for a particular test scenario.
 Their fundamental objective is to authenticate the accuracy and efficacy of the software under examination.